eser/stack/fp/README.md

 ### curryRight(targetFunction, ...argumentsToBeAppended)

-transforms a function into a curried version, allowing you to partially apply arguments from the right.
+transforms a function into a curried version, allowing for partial application of arguments from the right.

 ```js
 import { curryRight } from "$cool/fp/curry-right.ts";